cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 opaque ClientInput<1..2^16-1>;
 ~~~

-A `SerializedElement` is also a byte array.
+A `SerializedElement` is also a byte array, representing the unique serialization
+of an `Element`.

 ~~~
 opaque SerializedElement<1..2^16-1>;